 - what is the maximum fee that may be charged in a particular situation.

-The new fee caps are summarised in the table below.
+The fee caps are summarised in the table below.
 The fee caps are expressed in 'fee units', the value of which is determined each year by the Treasurer under the Monetary Units Act 2004.
 This allows the fee cap to increase each year in line with general cost increases.
+The current value of a fee unit is available at the Department of Treasury and Finance.
+Further information about health records for individuals and organisations can be found on the .

 Table of Fees